lev-savranskiy/angular-ls-grid/README.md

 Simple AngularJS grid

 # Features
-* Data array or dataUrl is only  required config to start!
+* Data array (or dataUrl) is only  required config to build whole grid
 * Headers are  auto created if missing
 * Every column is sortable
+* Initial sort state can be passed
-* Bottom toolbar with info and pagination
+* Bottom toolbar with info and on client pagination
 * Clear folder structure

 # Dependencies